wesdeboer/marketo/README.md

  - `idnum` - The Marketo lead ID
  - `sdfccontantid` - The Salesforce Contact ID
  - `sfdcleadid` - The Salesforce Lead ID

+`$program_name` - Optional program name, required if you are to be using $user_tokens.
+Allows you to define tokens that can have custom values that can be used in your campaign.
+When using this option the `$campaign_key` must be the campaign name, use of campaign id will result in an error.

+`$user_tokens` - An optional associative array with a key of token name (eg: {{my.Token}}) and the value being a string of your choosing that will override the custom token value available in the previously supplied program.
+When using this option the `$campaign_key` must be the campaign name, use of campaign id will result in an error.

 **Examples**